CerysLloyd/first-milestone-project/README.md

 * I would like to check the class timetable to plan my workout schedule ahead of time.
 * I may need to contact the business to re-arrange a class or make a booking.
 * I would like to check what's going on; for the social aspects that the gym offers e.g. Summer events.
-* I may need to show my friend where the gym is using their google map locator.
+* I may need to show my friend where the gym is using their map.

 ## Structure of the website

-The website is designed to be easy and user-friendy on all type of devices.
-On desktop, tablet or mobile device there should be no difference for a user to have a fantastic experience.
-All parts are designed to achieve maximum user satisfaction.
-User will get some interaction from the interface as links and buttons will have a hover effects.
+The website has been designed to be responsive and user friendly on all devices.
+The content, colours and images have been chosen in line with the business brand The header and footer will be identical across all pages for ease of navigation and structure.
+The user will have interaction in the form of links and buttons with active hover effects.

 ## Wireframes